-- The spectacular North Yorkshire coast with wide sweeping bays like Robin Hood’s Bay, contrasting with the high cliffs of Kettleness and Runswick Bay
+- Spectacular North Yorkshire coast with wide sweeping bays like Robin Hood’s Bay, contrasting with the high cliffs of Kettleness and Runswick Bay

-- The picturesque village of Hutton-le-Hole where sheep roam freely around the village green, and with a fascinating folk museum
+- Picturesque village of Hutton-le-Hole where sheep roam freely around the village green, and with a fascinating folk museum

-- The village of Goathland – Heartbeat Country
+- Famous village of Goathland – Heartbeat Country

-- The beautifully peaceful Mount Grace Priory and the busy little market town of Pickering, with its castle and medieval church wall paintings
+- Bustling little market town of Pickering, with its castle and medieval church wall paintings

 - Rievaulx Abbey looming out of the depths of the Rye Valley

 - Optional short strolls of up to 1½ miles

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - The services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday

 - Full-day excursions with all transport on touring days in a good-quality, comfortable mini-coach